 The Environmental Impact Statement (EIS) for the construction and operation of the whole OWE was prepared by Urbis in November 2017 (Urbis 2017).
 Appendix U (Air Quality Impact Assessment) of the EIS states that the main emissions to air during the construction phase will be emissions of suspended particulate matter and nuisance dust from the movement of vehicles and construction equipment, excavation and rehabilitation, demolition, clearing and grading, truck loading and unloading and wind erosion.
-The same sources are also identified for construction of Lot 4E.
+The same sources, excluding excavation and rehabilitation, demolition, clearing and grading (which related to the Stage 1 works), are also identified for construction of Lot 2A.

-The construction activities are broadly divided into four categories i.e. demolition, earthworks, construction (building) and trackout.
-Potential air quality impacts associated with construction of Lot 4E and the relative risk ratings are addressed in Section 7.
+The proposed construction activities are broadly divided into three categories i.e. earthworks, construction (building) and trackout.
+Potential air quality impacts associated with construction of Lot 2A and the relative risk ratings are addressed in Section 7.

-4.2 Potential Sources of Emissions to Air during Operation
+4.2 Air Emissions During Operation